OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 2. Heel

 You want to ensure that your foot stays secure in the heel cup of the hiking boots.
-If your heel slips while you walk, it can also cause your ankle to slide and not remain supported.
+If your heel slips while you walk, it can also cause your ankle to slide and not remain supported, which can lead to ankle pain.

 3. Sole